 #5.
 Flashman and the Angel of the Lord (Book 10)

 Writing retrospectively, Royal Flash would probably have been ranked among my least favorite books in the series.
-This would have beem a mistake.
+This would have been a mistake.
 At the time of reading, it was actually my favorite, and it remained so for quite some time.
-Rudi Stamberg and Otto von Bismark are phenomenal antagonists, and the farcicality of the main storyline--wherein Flashman is abducted by Bismark in order to impersonate a fictional German prince, with whom he shares a startling resemblance--is too good to resist.
+The main plot sees Flashman abducted by Otto von Bismarck so that he can impersonate a princeling and help facilitate the unification of Germany.
+It is a total farce, and the only Flashman book set in a fictional country, during a fictional geopolitical affair.
+Bismarck's appearance more than compensates for that deficiency.

 As with all of the remaining titles in this ranking, Royal Flash was impossible for me to put down.
 It consumed my every thought until I'd made it to the final page.
-For someone like me, who so often struggles with fictional apathy, this is a feat of amazing proportions, and that's why Royal is #4 on this list.
+There are very few books that do this to me.

 #3.
 Flashman (Book 1)

 The original, eponymous entry to the series.
-Flashman has it all.
-Indian intrigue, a Duke of Wellington cameo, Queen Victoria, Elspeth and her father, the horrors of war, obscene numbers of sex scenes, and the series' only rape.
-It's funny, sad, satirical, and haunting all at the same time.
+Flashman has it all: Indian intrigue, a Duke of Wellington cameo, Queen Victoria, Elspeth and her father, the horrors of war, obscene numbers of sex scenes, and the series' only rape.
+It's funny, sad, satirical, and haunting, often at the same time.
 Flashman is not peak Flashman, but it's pretty close.
-Anyone interested in the series should start here.
-I will say nothing further.
+You should, obviously, start here.

 #2.
 Flashman at the Charge (Book 4)